yukiegosapporo/nd013-c2-fusion/writeup.md

 In this project, I used fuse measurements from LiDAR and camera and track vehicles over time  using real-world data from the Waymo Open Dataset, detected objects in 3D point clouds.
 To detect vehicles, a deep-learning approach is used on LiDAR data based on a birds-eye view perspective of the 3D point-cloud.
 Also, a series of performance measures is used to evaluate the performance of the detection approach.
+As a first step, I implemented an EKF to track a single real-world target with lidar measurement input over time.
+Then I implemented the track management to initialize and delete tracks, set a track state and a track score.
+Later I implemented a single nearest neighbor data association to associate measurements to tracks.
+Finally I implemented the nonlinear camera measurement model.
+The most difficult part of the project is debugging.
+Since most of the functionalities I implemented "work" somehow, even when an unwanted performance occurs, usually I don't see very exxplicit errors or signs that something is wrong so I need to go through entire related parts to check what's wrong.

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?